 The prices of pasta makers range from very cheap to a bit more pricey.
 You can already buy a manual pasta roller for around $30,-.
-However, these pasta makers are of very low quality and I do not recommend them at all.
-If you pay a little more, you can already get yourself a big brand pasta machine for around $50,-.
+However, these pasta makers are of very low quality and I do not recommend them since they don't have a long product life.
+If you pay a little more, you can already get yourself a major brand pasta machine for around $50,-.

 What is the warranty of a pasta maker?

 The standard warranty time is typically a year long.
 However, the Marcato offers a standard two year warranty and has an extended warranty of an extra eight years.
 This total of ten years is exceptional and I haven’t found another brand that offers the same warranty deal.
 As I have mentioned earlier, with good care your pasta maker will last long enough for you not to worry about the longevity of the warranty.

 This is the question that I get asked most often, and the answer I have ready is quite direct: yes, it is easy to operate a pasta maker and to make homemade pasta.
 The most important part is knowing how to make the perfect pasta dough so you won’t run into problems with too dry or too sticky dough.
 There are a lot of resources online about making pasta dough, and I have made a short list of recipes that I think explain the process perfectly.
 You can find the list here.